Rami24t/Python-Time-Calculator/README.md

 ## [This](https://github.com/Rami24t/Python-Time-Calculator/blob/main/time_calculator_project.py) is [my solution](https://github.com/Rami24t/Python-Time-Calculator/blob/main/time_calculator_project.py) to the following Build a Time Calculator Project

 #### Build a Time Calculator Project
-#### One of the required certification projects from freeCodeCamp's 'The Scientific Computing with Python (Beta)' curriculum which aims to equip programmers with the skills to analyze and manipulate data using Python, a powerful and versatile programming language and to practice key concepts like scientific computing, data structures, algorithms, Object Oriented Programming, and to perform complex calculations using a variety of tools.
+#### One of the required certification projects from freeCodeCamp's 'The Scientific Computing with Python (Beta)' curriculum which aims to equip programmers with the skills to analyze and manipulate data using Python, a powerful and versatile programming language and to practice key concepts like scientific computing, data structures, algorithms, ... and to perform complex calculations using a variety of tools.

 Write a function named add_time that takes in two required parameters and one optional parameter: